 The National Memorial for Peace and Justice

-Since its opening in 2018, the memorial has welcomed more than a million visitors.
-It has been published on the cover of the New York Times, and Mark Lamster of the Dallas Morning News called it the "single greatest work of American architecture of the 21st century".
-Its presence has also contributed to cultural and economic renewal in the region, transforming Montgomery into a destination for truth-telling and reflection.
-The memorial reframes how America conceives of commemoration— moving from static monuments to living systems that invite participation and repair.
+Since opening in 2018, the memorial has welcomed over half a million visitors annually.
+It has been published on the cover of the New York Times, featured in The New Yorker, Architectural Digest, and Wall Street Journal.
+Mark Lamster of the Dallas Morning News called it the “single greatest work of American architecture of the 21st century”.
+Its presence has also contributed to cultural and economic renewal in the region, transforming Montgomery into a cultural destination recognized nationally.
+The long-term vision is for this work to embed acknowledgment into the fabric of American civic life.
+As soil archives grow, county monuments are claimed, and communities engage their own historical projects, the memorial's reach expands.

 Project Info Year: 2018